Interactive Brokers vs Saxo Bank

 • You have €200k+ and can access Platinum pricing.

-• You invest primarily in EUR-denominated UCITS ETFs and want built-in savings plans.
+• You invest primarily in EUR-denominated UCITS ETFs and are comfortable executing monthly contributions manually.

 Quick comparison